iluwatar/java-design-patterns/pipeline/README.md

 ## Intent of Pipeline Design Pattern

-The Pipeline design pattern is intended to allow data processing in discrete stages, where each stage is represented by a different component and the output of one stage serves as the input for the next.
+The Pipeline design pattern in Java is engineered to facilitate data processing across discrete stages, enhancing modular development and operational efficiency.

 ## Detailed Explanation of Pipeline Pattern with Real-World Examples

 Real-world example

-> A real-world analogous example of the Pipeline design pattern is an **assembly line in a car manufacturing plant**.
+> A practical example of the Java Pipeline design pattern can be seen in assembly lines, such as those in car manufacturing, illustrating its efficiency and scalability.
 >
 > In this analogy, the car manufacturing process is divided into several discrete stages, each stage handling a specific part of the car assembly.
 For example:
 >